Here are resources and information on the children's book field that I hope you will find useful.

 • So, You’ve Written a Children’s Book…Now What?
 A post on submitting for publication from Ariel Richardson at Chronicle Books.

 • The Purple Crayon.
 From Harold Underdown, author of The Complete Idiot's Guide to Publishing Children’s Books.
 A good place to start reading about the field is here.
-Answers to questions about agents — do you need one, how do you find one — are here.
+Answers to questions about agents — including how do you find one, and even do you need one? — are here.
+(Most authors and illustrators I know do have an agent but some, including myself, do not.)

 • Children’s Writer’s and Illustrator’s Market.
 Published annually by Writers Digest Books.
 A guide to how and where to submit work, with interviews with people in the field.